huggingface/hub-docs/docs/hub/spaces-sdks-docker-shiny.md

 _Dockerfile_

 The Dockerfile builds off of the the [rocker shiny](https://hub.docker.com/r/rocker/shiny) image.
-And you\'ll need to modify this file to use additional packages.
+You'll need to modify this file to use additional packages.
 If you are using a lot of tidyverse packages we recommend switching the base image to [rocker/shinyverse](https://hub.docker.com/r/rocker/shiny-verse).
 You can install additional R packages by adding them under the `RUN install2.r` section of the dockerfile, and github packages can be installed by adding the repository under `RUN installGithub.r`.